Although there's an amazing variety of gins, garnishes and glass options available, this is our definitive recipe for the perfect G&T.

 Scroll down for full recipe

 The history of the gin and tonic is closely linked to modern British history.
 It is a product of soldiers stationed in India who mixed their medicinal dose of quinine water to ward off malaria with their daily ration of gin.
-For many years in the 1970s and 80s, Brits turned their back on the classic G&T as poor-quality, mass-produced tonic waters drowned out any of the gin's flavours.
-However, with the advent of premium tonic waters and a relaxing of British laws that allowed small-batch gins to be sold, the country has once again fallen in love with the gin and tonic, with £1.9bn of gin sold in 2018, according to the WSTA.
+Fast forward to the present day, gin and tonics are more popular than ever, with £1.9bn of gin sold in 2018, according to the WSTA.

 Mixers: Premium Indian Tonic Water

-Spirits: Bombay Dry Gin, Elephant Gin, Hayman's London Dry Gin, Sipsmith London Dry Gin, Sutory Roku Gin
+Spirits: Beefeater 24 Gin, Beefeater London Dry, Bombay Dry Gin, Elephant Gin, ELG gin No.1, Gordon's London Dry Gin, Gordon's London Dry Gin Export, Hayman's London Dry Gin, Sipsmith London Dry Gin, Sutory Roku Gin

 Tastes: Long and refreshing